 The resources are targeted toward general education 1st-12th grade teachers in the United States.

 Around 60% of our members are elementary teachers and 35% are secondary teachers (middle/high school).
+(This mirrors the nation's population of teachers in general.)
 The vast majority of our members teach in self-contained settings.
 We do have some specialists (art, music, etc.), but not many.

 About 10% of our members teach internationally (primarily in Canada and Australia, followed by Europe.)
 If your teaching context is not U.S. K-12 general ed, the vast majority of strategies WILL still be helpful for you, but I can’t guarantee that all info will be applicable, and you should be prepared to adapt the ideas more than a U.S. teacher would.

 How can the club meet the needs of such a diverse group?
 Because the 40HTW is not a formula or one-size-fits-all approach.
 It's a set of strategies + principles that are adaptable for a wide range of teaching styles and contexts.
 You will receive many ideas so you can pick the ones that work for YOU.

-90% of members chose to remain in the club beyond the initial 30 day cancellation period.
+94% of members choose to remain in the club beyond the initial 30 day cancellation period.

-84% of members who committed to learning and implementing club strategies began saving 3+ hours a week within their first 14 days of joining.
+86% of members who joined last January began saving 3+ hours a week within their first 14 days of joining.

 If your school does not run on a traditional American schedule (August-ish to June-ish), you may not find the club worth the investment.
 The back-to-school and end-of-year resources won't be timely for you at all.
 (Scroll up a bit to see the large image with the focus schedule for each month.)

 Which teachers get the BEST RESULTS from the club?

 1. Teachers who are committed to making permanent lifestyle changes.
 They are not “crash dieters” who want to make a dramatic change for 2 weeks and then fall right back into their old habits.
 They are determined to learn more efficient ways of working and implementing those strategies for the rest of their careers.